Novikov's theorem in higher dimensions?: Symplectic Lefschetz fibrations

 \section{Symplectic Lefschetz fibrations}

 The building block of our example is a foliated symplectic Lefschetz fibration.
-In this section, we construct a strong symplectic form on a Lefschetz fibration with a foliated base.
-This is a mild extension of Gompf's construction \cite{Gompf_book}.
-All foliations are assumed to have codimension one.
+In this section, we construct a strong symplectic form on a topological Lefschetz fibration with a foliated base.
+This is an extension of Gompf's construction \cite{Gompf:toward} of symplectic forms on singular Lefschetz fibrations, which in turn, is an extension of Thurston's construction (\cite{Thurston:eg}, \cite[Theorem 6.3]{ms:small}) of a symplectic form on fibrations without singularities.

+In our definition of the foliated Lefschetz fibration, fibers are two-dimensional and tangent to the foliation of the total space.
+A variant of this structure has been defined and studied in \cite[Definition 8]{MT2} and \cite{imt:lef}, wherein the fibers are transverse to the foliation of the total space, and each fiber is a foliated three-manifold in the complement of fibration singularities.
+In both versions -- ours and that of \cite{MT2} -- each leaf of the total space is a Lefschetz fibration.
+To the best of our knowledge, the version of foliated Lefschetz fibration that we define has not previously occurred in the literature.

+We state the main result, Proposition \ref{prop:symplef}, after defining the foliated and unfoliated versions of Lefschetz fibrations.

-A {\em topological Lefschetz fibration} consists of an oriented four-manifold $X$, and a proper map $\pi:X \to B$ to an oriented surface $B$ satisfying the following property: For any $x_0 \in X$, either $d\pi_{x_0}$ is surjective, or there are coordinates $(z_1,z_2)$ in a neighbourhood of $x_0$ that respect orientation and satisfy $(z_1,z_2)(x_0)=(0,0)$ and $f=f(x_0)+z_1^2+z_2^2$.
-The projection $\pi$ is injective on the set of its critical points.
+\begin{definition} A {\em topological Lefschetz fibration} consists of an oriented four-manifold $X$, and a proper map $\pi:X \to B$ to an oriented surface $B$ satisfying the following property: For any $x_0 \in X$, \begin{enumerate} \item either $d\pi_{x_0}$ is surjective, or \item there are complex coordinates $(z_1,z_2)$ on a neighborhood $U_{x_0} \subset X$ of $x_0$ that respect orientation and satisfy $(z_1,z_2)(x_0)=(0,0)$, and a complex coordinate $w$ on a neighborhood $U_{\pi(x_0)} \subset B$ such that

+on $U_{x_0}$.
+In this case $x_0$ is a {\em singular point} and $\pi(x_0)$ is a singular value.
+The set of singular points is denoted by $\Delta$. \end{enumerate} We require that the projection $\pi$ is injective on the set of its singular points. \end{definition}

+The definition implies that, when restricted to $X \bs \Delta$, $\pi$ is a submersion, and is therefore, it is an honest fibration on $B \bs \pi(\Delta)$ whose fiber is an oriented surface.
+We denote the regular fiber by $F$, and for any $b \in B$, we denote the fiber $\pi^{-1}(b)$ by $F_b$.
+Note that $\pi:X \to B$ is actually a singular fibration, but the word `singular' is typically dropped in the literature on Lefschetz fibrations.

+\begin{remark} We describe the neighborhood of a singular fiber in a Lefschetz fibration $\pi : X \to B$.
+Let $x_0 \in X$ be a singular point, and let $U_{b_0} \subset B$ be a neighborhood of $b_0:=\pi(x_0)$ with no singular values except $b_0$.
+After fixing an identification $F_b \simeq F$ for some $b \in U \bs \{b_0\}$, there is a loop $V \subset F$ that is pinched to a point in the singular fiber $F_{b_0}$.
+The loop $V$ is uniquely defined up to isotopy, and is called the {\em vanishing cycle} associated to $x_0$.
+The monodromy of the fibration $\pi^{-1}(U_b \bs \{b\})$ around a simple loop $\gamma \subset U_{b_0} \bs \{b_0\}$ going around $b_0$ counter-clockwise is a $+1$ Dehn twist about $V$ (which we recall is an element of the mapping class group of $F$).
+See \cite[page 291]{Gompf_book} for details.
+Furthermore, there is a family of loops $V_b \subset F_b$, $b \in U \bs \{b_0\}$, whose complement is a trivial fibration, that is, there is an orientation-preserving diffeomorphism